tyconsulting/blog.tyang.github.io/_posts/2018-09-07-deploying-powershell-modules-to-nuget-feeds-version-2-using-vsts-ci-cd-pipelines.md

 1. Creating NuGet Service connections

 Before creating the Release pipeline, I need to create several service connections that link my VSTS project to the NuGet feeds that I wish to push packages to.
-To create these connections, go to Project settings, and under “Build and release” section, go to “Service connections”, and add new NuGet connections
+To create these connections, go to Project settings, and under "Build and release" section, go to "Service connections", and add new NuGet connections

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-11.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-11.png" alt="image" width="597" height="330" border="0" /></a>